shashwatshukla077/OOPsLAb/README.md

 # OOPsLAb
-lab exercises of object oriented programming in c++
+question based on the concept of OOPs in C++.